b-charles/pigs/ioc/README.md

 A component is something: a struct, a pointer, a map, a chan, an integer...
 It's a variable that should be unique (singleton) and which will be injected in all other components that need it.
 Each component is defined with a main name and optionally some aliases.
 The main name can be any string but `nil` or `""` (empty), and have to be unique in all the application.
 Aliases can be any string (with the same exceptions) and are not required to be unique (several components can share a same alias).

-A container is a set of components: it manages the lifecycle of every component and take in charge the injection process.
+A container is a set of components: it manages the lifecycle of each component and take in charge the injection process.
 To know what component should be injected, the container look after names: each injection defines the name (main name or alias) of the component that should be injected.
 If there is a problem of type (the component injected doesn't correspond to the expected type), the container detects it and returns an error.
 It's the responsibility of the developer to choose wisely the names of the components to avoid collisions, and to define components and injections that are compatible.

-The container is a managed component itself and can be accessed by the name `ApplicationContainer`.
+The container is a managed component itself and can be accessed by the name `ioc.Container`.

 ### Injections